If Tomorrow Never Comes

 "If Tomorrow Never Comes" is a song by American country music artist Garth Brooks.
 Written by Garth Brooks and Kent Blazy, it was released in August 1989 as the second single from his self-titled debut album.
 The track was his first number-one single on the US Billboard Hot Country Singles chart, and Garth refers to it as his signature song.
 "If Tomorrow Never Comes" was named Favorite Country Single in the American Music Awards of 1991.

-The song subsequently became one of Garths' most popular songs for other artists to perform.
+The song subsequently became one of Brooks' most popular songs for other artists to cover.
 In 2002, Irish singer Ronan Keating released a version that reached number one in the United Kingdom and three other countries, and it became a top-five hit in several additional territories.

 Content

 This is the first country love song released by Garth Brooks.
 A man lies awake at night, thinking what would happen in his love's mind if he were to die the next day.
 The first line in the chorus reads: "If tomorrow never comes, will she know how much I love her?"
 He goes on to compare this situation with his own lost loved ones, and how he made a promise to say each day how much she means to him.
 The song begins with a soft guitar solo and gradually builds up to a more orchestrated accompaniment.
 Garth has written many love songs since.
 This song is about the love of a father to his daughter, not to his lover.
 Garth said that on stage at Belmont University to Britt Todd and in his music video he has his daughter playing next to him while he sings.